 This document presents the SHAKEN framework.
 SHAKEN is defined as a framework that utilizes protocols defined in IETF STIR that work together to define and end-to-end architecture for the authentication and assertion of a telephone identity on origination and the validation of the telephone identity as well as strategies for mitigation of illegitimate spoofing of telephone identities.

-Today, assertion of telephone identity in VoIP networks between peering service providers particularly in a 3GPP IMS environment has typically used the P-Asserted-ID.
-This usage assumes a inherent trust model between peering providers.
-However, in many telephone calling scenarios where there are many indirect relationships between the originating and terminating providers, these trust relationships are often simply not possible or may not allow for true identification of the origination of the call.
-Secure Telephone Identity (STI) as defined in STIR and the usage of cryptographic digital signatures to verify the originator of a signed identity can allow for a verifiable mechanism to "trust" the originator of the call.
-This level of trust can depend on different call scenarios and who the originating provider is or represents.
+Today, assertion of telephone identity in VoIP networks between peering service providers particularly in a 3GPP IMS environment has typically used the P-Asserted-ID as a network self-asserted identity.
+This usage assumes an inherent trust model between peering providers.
+However, in many telephone calling scenarios where there are many indirect call path relationships between the originating and terminating providers, these trust relationships are often simply not possible or verifyable or further likely do not allow for true identification of the origination of the call.
+Secure Telephone Identity (STI) as defined in STIR and the usage of cryptographic digital signatures to verify the originator of a signed identity can allow for a verifiable mechanism to identify and "trust" the originator of the call.
+This level of trust can be absolute if the signature represents the true originator of the call but can also in some scenarios when calls are gatewayed from other networks as an example, where we may need some nuance to the interpretation of what the signed call means.
 This document will explore some of those scenarios to provide an additional framework for confidence in the verification of the telephone identity and further aid the mitigation techniques and tools that may be available to provide telephone customers confidence in who is calling them.

 STIR Overview